yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions-yba.md

   </li>
 </ul>

+## Set up a universe

-Follow the [setup instructions](../../#set-up-yugabytedb-universe) to start a single region three-node universe in YugabyteDB Anywhere, connect the [YB Workload Simulator](../../#set-up-yb-workload-simulator) application, and run a read-write workload.
+Follow the [setup instructions](../../#set-up-yugabytedb-universe) to start a three-node universe in YugabyteDB Anywhere, connect the [YB Workload Simulator](../../#set-up-yb-workload-simulator) application, and run a read-write workload.
 To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the universe network diagram, as well as Latency and Throughput charts for the running workload.

 ## Observe IOPS per node